bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 }'
 ```

-From here the request and response flow for a secure payment profile transaction is exactly the same as the card number provided flow above, either the transaction is authenticated immediately and the merchant receives the Continue response with the results of the transaction including the auth code and 3DS status, or a 302 response is provider for the merchant to redirect the user to the challenge flow.
+From here the request and response flow for a secure payment profile transaction is exactly the same as the card number provided flow above.
+Either the transaction is authenticated immediately and the merchant receives the Continue response with the results of the transaction including the auth code and 3DS status, or a 302 response is provided to the merchant to redirect the user to the challenge flow.

 Payments response: